 If you are prone to bloating, it may be helpful to temporarily reduce your intake of foods that are naturally high in fermentable sugars.
-Whilst this fermentation process is good for the gut under normal circumstances, it can produce excessive bloating if we are nervous, excited, out of our normal dietary routine or leaving longer periods of time between eating.
+While this fermentation process is good for the gut under normal circumstances, it can produce excessive bloating if we are nervous, excited, out of our normal dietary routine or leaving longer periods of time between eating.
 You could experiment with limiting dried fruit, stone fruit, apples, garlic, onion, legumes and wheat before a big event and see if that makes a difference!

 9. SKIP FATTY MEALS

 Have you ever wondered why fatty meals make us feel so full?
 One reason is that fat sends delicious, “feel-good” and satiating messages to our brain after we eat it.
-Another reason is that fat delays gastric emptying or in other words, it slows down the speed at which food can leave the stomach and enter the small digestion.
+Another reason is that fat delays gastric emptying or in other words, it slows down the speed at which food can leave the stomach and enter the small intestine.
 In fact, the stomach can take up to six hours to empty after a fatty meal!
 This plays havoc with digestion, so best to skip deep-fried or fatty offerings if you’re wanting to beat the bloat!

 Ultimately, you can thank the friendly little bugs in our gut for gas.
 These guys are little gas-pumping, fart-producing factories!
-All the fermentable sugars and dietary fibre that our bodies can’t digest form a buffet for the flora in our gut, and as these bacteria munch away they produce gas as a by-product.
+All the fermentable sugars and dietary fiber that our bodies can’t digest form a buffet for the flora in our gut, and as these bacteria munch away they produce gas as a by-product.
 This in and of itself is a normal, healthy process that supports gut health.
 It’s just embarrassing or downright uncomfortable when excessive!

 Many people find relief from bloating by restoring more ‘good’ bacteria to their gut with a good quality probiotic.
 However, a small minority find that probiotics actually make their gas worse - it all depends on your unique gut flora to start with.
-Therefore, this tip is probably best trialled before you head out for a hot date!
+Therefore, this tip is probably best trialed before you head out for a hot date!